spsrinarayana/Water-Level-Controlling-System/README.md

 ## Image of the Real Implementation

 This is the circuit which made on a bread board to design the Final PCB.
+Before we make the PCB, we have to decide exact components which we are going to used to implement the System.
+Then, we have to set up all the components on the Bread board  and finalize the Components.

 <p align="center">